Hi, what do you want to do?

 The Burette

-In this burette use worksheet, learners are given directions for performing a titration using a burette.
+In this burette use worksheet, students are given directions for performing a titration using a burette.
 Students practice reaching the end-point oftitrations and they calculate the mean volume of three trials.

 Curated OER